NeghMC/LightFiles/README.md

     // shall erase block number 'block'
 ```

-For more details please search through the source files.
+For more details please search through the source files in `source` folder.

 ### Limitations

-* No build-in buffering - data is immediately written to the memory - more smaller data transfers.
+The application is memory usage optimized, which means that data transfer speed is relatively low.
+That is because:
+* Library does not support buffering or block caching.
+That causes multiple data transfers to be executed for each block.
 * When deleting an entry the block is instantly formatted, which can take some time.

 <!-- GETTING STARTED -->